 "Yes, we offer one hell of a time," Maze said sardonically.

-"I didn't know he was such a wiz at the piano," Ella said ignoring the dry retort and carefully waving her new Mojito towards Lucifer.
+"I didn't know he was such a wiz at the piano," Ella ignored the dry retort and carefully waved her new Mojito towards Lucifer.

 "He usually plays for himself," Maze told them.
 "Doesn't take requests and he sure as hell doesn't dedicate songs to the audience… Until now, apparently."

-There had been obvious bitterness in her words, her gaze fastened upon Lucifer as he played the last few chords to the song, letting it die down.
-When she turned to Chloe her eyes were cold as they both engaged in a silent staring match that lasted a few moments too long.
-Maze clearly perceived the detective as a threat, which baffled Chloe to no end.
-Surely his bartender and person to go to for all private related issues was way closer to him that she ever would be.
+There had been a trace of bitterness in her words, her gaze fastened upon Lucifer as he played the last few chords to the song, letting it die down.
+When she turned to Chloe her eyes were dark as they both engaged in a silent staring match that lasted a few moments too long.
+Maze was oddly protective of Lucifer, which baffled Chloe in a way.
+There was little doubt that his bartender and person to go to for all private related issues was way closer to him that she ever would be.
 It wasn't a secret they had both shared a bed, not only with each other, but with countless other people of both genders, not that Chloe would ever allow her mind to dwell on the salacious nature of their nightly ordeals.
-And, though she and Maze had gotten much closer lately, when it came to Lucifer there always seemed to be this awkward tension between them.
+And, though she and Maze had gotten much closer lately, when it came to Lucifer, there was on occasion this awkward tension between them.

 "I'm sure it won't happen again," Chloe said, though she wouldn't put it past Lucifer to do something even more over-the-top at any given time.